garethky/Slice-Mosquito-Direct-Tool-Head/assembly-instructions.md

     * Melt in Brass inserts for plastics
         * 2 x M2.5 x 5.5mm brass inserts, such as these: https://www.amazon.com/dp/B07NBPGTY2
         * 1 x M3 x 4mm brass threaded insert, such as these: https://www.amazon.com/dp/B077CJV3Z9
-        * Note: dont cheap out on these parts as they are safety critical, [see testing by CNC Kitchen](https://www.youtube.com/watch?v=G-UF4tv3Hvc).
+        * Note: don't cheap out on these parts as they are safety critical, [see testing by CNC Kitchen](https://www.youtube.com/watch?v=G-UF4tv3Hvc).
 * Short length of PTFE tubing (~35mm)
 * 8mm x 3mm Magnet (This size is [not uncommon](https://www.amazon.com/s?k=8mm+x+3mm+neodymium+magnets))
 * 7+ small zip ties